FallenDev/Arbiter/README.md

 Click on the `Load` button to load a trace from a file.
 You can also hold down `Shift` while clicking `Load` to append the trace to the current one.

+> [!CAUTION]
+> Be careful when sharing traces with others!
+> They may contain sensitive information such as your character name or even password if you began a trace while logging in.

 ### Sending Raw Packets

 You can send both client and server packets by using the `Send` window.